FIFA expects World Cup to break TV records

 Broadcasters will be offered the chance to deliver expanded content services, seeking to satisfy a growing demand from viewers for a ‘second screen’ experience.

-Apps and web players can be customized by broadcasters and offered to their viewers, who increasingly watch live broadcasts of the games on smartphones or tablets.
+Apps and web players can be customised by broadcasters and offered to their viewers, who increasingly watch live broadcasts of the games on smartphones or tablets.

 "We produce the matches with a lot of cameras, we produce several different feeds and the match footage is a rich service.
 But we also produce a lot of content outside of the game, which makes for a rich multi-media service offering," said Ericson.